mehtavishwa30/covid-19-projects/covid-19-projects.md

 * **[Bala](https://twitter.com/BalakrishnanPT)** - *Backend Developer*
 * **[Naveen](https://twitter.com/NorthJaw)** - *Android Developer*

-## Reduce Time-to-Market with Hasura
+## Reduce Time-to-Market with Hasura 🚀

 The above projects have served as useful case studies to learn how Hasura & its features help devlopers bring their ideas to life and build them faster.
+Let's see what our users had to say about their experience building with Hasura!

 ### Fieldfusion

 Fieldfusion founder Graham Sawell took the project from conception to live in <24 hours.
 Further development work from the rest of the Fieldfusion team took the current build time to ~3 days.

-The <24 hour development has proved a useful case study for Hasura enabling Fieldfusion to build and deploy effectively and at speed.

-One of the great features of Hasura is the attention and thought that has gone into permission and role structures.
-Normally when faced with this kind of challenge the temptation is spin up yet another under-utilised VPS, go through the deployment steps, secure it, attach a domain, and create another 'thing' out there that goes untouched until you get a dependency security alert 6 months later.
+"One of the great features of Hasura is the attention and thought that has gone into permission and role structures.
 It's often hard as a developer to identify when you are truly separating concerns or dividing them.
-Hasura is the toolkit that we as developers need to allow us to focus what we do best, without worrying that technicalities are being obfuscated.
+Hasura is the toolkit that we as developers need to allow us to focus what we do best, without worrying about technicalities being obfuscated."

-Making use of the public role that hasura exposes, we were able to rapidly create extra tables to support the data, create the gql queries and simply make the data available to the front-end through websockets without concern.
+"Making use of the public role that hasura exposes, we were able to rapidly create extra tables to support the data, create the gql queries and simply make the data available to the front-end through websockets without concern.
 The built-in aggregations work perfectly to display the statistical summary data that we needed in this instance.

-We ended up opting to build a node.js microservice to poll and refresh the data because actions were still in beta, but all of our testing with Hasura actions has been great, my hope down the line we will be able to migrate.
+We ended up opting to build a node.js microservice to poll and refresh the data because actions were still in beta, but all of our testing with Hasura actions has been great, my hope down the line we will be able to migrate."

 ### Survivetogether

-1 week
+The developers at Leafycode were able to build & deploy the survivetogether.org website in the short span of a week.

-We are using Hasura as the API for our system.
+"We are using Hasura as the API for our system.
 Due to the time restrictions, we did not build any admin panel.
-Actually we don't have to since the Hasura console provided everything we need to handle to project for the time being.
+Actually, we don't have to since the Hasura console provided everything we need to handle to project for the time being."

 ### UrgentHub

-1 week
+In a similar timeframe, UrgentHub was brought to life with the help of Hasura.

-We depend heavily on Hasura.
+"We depend heavily on Hasura.
 CRUD automation GraphQL gets us up and running really fast.
-Events and actions help us model all of our backend logic in a clear and declarative way.
-The permissions model help us restrict access to the different parts of the system in a simple way too.
+Events and actions helped us model all of our backend logic in a clear and declarative way.
+The permissions model helped us restrict access to the different parts of the system in a simple way too."

 ### Helpmate

-12 days
-The out of the box support for geography type solved most of the problems as it is a location aware app.
-I really wanted to use Actions, but the curernt set of features didn't warrant.
-I've said this multiple times: you folks are awesome!
+"The out of the box support for geography type solved most of the problems as it is a location aware app.
+I've said this multiple times: you folks are awesome!".

+Helpmate was built in 12 days and one of he backend developers had a very interesting bit to share about how he built the entire backend in no time.

+"One of my friends approached me with this idea, couple of weeks ago.
+He's a designer and doesn't have much understanding of backend architechtures, so he asked me to build it.
+The amazing thing here is,  I was able to build the whole backend before he could finish the wireframes.
+All thanks to you folks!"

 ___________________________________________________________________________________________________________